Optimizing Data Augmentation Policy Through Random Unidimensional Search: Experiments

 \subsection{Ablation study}

 We conducted an ablation study on the various design decisions outlined in Section \ref{ssec:align}.
 The results of this study are given in Table \ref{tbl:ablation}.
 There are several noteworthy takeaways from these comparisons.
 First, making the ``*'' augmentations from Table \ref{tbl:augmentations} positively correlated with $r$ is always beneficial.
 This can be seen through pairwise comparisons of rows 1 vs 5, 2 vs 6, 3 vs 7, and 4 vs 8.
 The second takeaway is that using a random distribution to draw the transformation arguments is always beneficial.
 This can be seen through pairwise comparisons of rows 1 vs 3, 2 vs 4, 5 vs 7, and 6 vs 8.
 Finally, increasing the maximum strength of augmentations (for example rotating $\pm 90$ rather than $\pm 30$) is always deleterious on its own (rows 1 vs 2 and 5 vs 6), but advantageous when paired with random sampling (rows 3 vs 4 and 7 vs 8).
 This is not particularly surprising since larger effects under deterministic sampling will consistently and seriously distort an image, whereas under uniform sampling they permit a larger exploration of the distortion space while still more often sampling less extreme distortions.
-All told, the best design was to apply all three modifications (row 8), which we used for our performance analysis of RUA in Section \ref{ssec:performance}.
+All told, the best design was to apply all three modifications (row 8).